-The KHE Hall of Honor recognizes the achievements and contributions of KHE faculty, former students, and friends to the Department of Kinesiology and Health Education at The University of Texas and to the professional fields related to physical activity and health.
+The Kinesiology and Health Education Hall of Honor recognizes the achievements and contributions of KHE faculty, former students, and friends to the Department of Kinesiology and Health Education at The University of Texas and to the professional fields related to physical activity and health.
 Induction into the Hall of Honor--the highest honor bestowed by the KHE Department--will be based on a demonstration in one or more specific areas of leadership, professional involvement, service, and academic research.

 Hall of Honor Criteria

-- Distinguished Faculty: Achieved national prominence (during professional career); contributed significant and long time service to KHE or state/national professional organization.
-Must have been a KHE faculty member at least five years.
+- Distinguished Faculty: Achieved national prominence (during professional career); contributed significant and long-term service to KHE or state/national professional organization.
+Must have been a KHE faculty member for at least five years.

-- Distinguished Alumnus/Alumna: Former graduate student who has achieved prominence and made significant contribution to the field of physical activity and/or health (broadly defined) at the state, national, or world level.
+- Distinguished Alumnus/Alumna: Former graduate student who has achieved prominence and made significant contributions to the field of physical activity and/or health (broadly defined) at the state, national, or world level.